 Children who wear eyeglasses should bring an extra pair with them to camp, labeled with their full name.
 Please include a copy of your child's eyeglass prescription with his/her medical form.
 We recommend eyeglasses with shatter-resistant lenses.
 In the event your child requires the services of an eye-doctor, we shall arrange transportation to a local practitioner.
-Camp Ramah will pay this bill for the work done at the time of the visit.
-In turn, Ramah will bill you.
-It is your responsibility to reimburse camp this expense upon receipt of the bill.
+Camp Ramah will pay this bill for the work done at the time of the visit, and we will charge your credit card on file in CampMinder so that we many be reimbursed.
 Camp insurance does not cover the repair or replacement of eyeglasses.